Rocky & Hudson

-Rocky & Hudson is a 1994 Brazilian animated film directed by Otto Guerra based on the Adão Iturrusgarai comic strip of the same name.
+Rocky & Hudson is a 1994 Brazilian adult animated film directed by Otto Guerra based on the Adão Iturrusgarai comic strip of the same name.
 Both characters are named after actor Rock Hudson.
 In 2020, the characters returned in a television series Rocky & Hudson: Os Caubóis Gays.

 Directed by Otto Guerra.
 The screenplay and art direction are by Adão Iturrusgarai, creator of the characters that initially appeared in comic strips in 1987.
 The music is by Frank Jorge.
 The film includes a segment of "The Day Dorival Faced the Guard," featuring actors.

 In 2019, the production company Otto Desenhos Animados (by Otto Guerra) completed a homonymous animated series for Canal Brasil, with actors Matheus Nachtergaele (Rocky) and Paulo Tiefenthaler (Hudson) voicing the protagonists.
 The first season, with 13 episodes, aired from August 10 to November 2, 2020.